tonystone/tracelog/README.md

 We used closures for several reasons, one is that the closure will not be evaluated (and you wont incur the overhead) if logging is disabled or if the log level for this call is higher then the current log level set.
 And two, more complex expressions can be put into the closure to make decisions on the message to be printed based on the current context of of the call.
 Again, these complex closures will not get executed in the cases mentioned above.
-For instance.
+For instance:

 ```Swift
     logInfo {